 CNES projects library

 InSight aims to study Mars’ deep interior structure using a geophysical station deployed from a fixed lander to better understand the mechanisms that shaped the rocky planets in our solar system.
 Using the SEIS seismometer (Seismic Experiment for Interior Structures), it will measure Mars’ tectonic activity to learn more about its structure, for example the size of its core and the thickness of its mantle.
 Meteorite impacts will also be analysed by measuring seismic waves.
 The Heat Flow and Physical Properties Package (HP3) will gauge the planet’s cooling rate in order to retrace its thermal history.
 And the RISE instrument (Rotation and Interior Structure Experiment) acquires precise measurements of the Red Planet’s rotation.

-InSight will land on Mars 6.5 months after its launch for a 2-year mission.
+InSight will land on Mars on 26 November 2018 for a 2-year mission.
 CNES is overseeing development of the SEIS instrument in partnership with the Institut de Physique du Globe de Paris (IPGP), SODERN (EADS Group), the Swiss Federal Institute of Technology (ETH), the Max Planck Institute for Solar System Research (MPS), Imperial College London and the Jet Propulsion Laboratory (JPL).
 InSight is the 12th mission of the Discovery Program.